Frequently asked questions (FAQs) on sunscreens

 The study also found that blood and urine samples from females receiving the sunscreen with nanoparticles had slightly higher levels of traceable zinc than those from females receiving the sunscreen with larger particles, and males receiving either sunscreen.

-A similar study is being conducted using the same sunscreens with traceable zinc applied to hairless mice.
-The animal study will provide additional information on potential accumulation of zinc from the sunscreens in internal organs.
+A similar study has been carried out using the same sunscreens with traceable zinc applied to hairless mice.
+This animal study provided information on the distribution of zinc from the sunscreens to internal organs.

 Effects on health from long-term use of sunscreens